 Flawless on ice, but disappointing on bare roads.
-The Nokian Hakkapeliitta 7 is unbeatable on ice, finishing first place in three rigorous professional Scandinavian tests.
-"The Nokian is, as usual, the best choice for those who require safety and navigability on winter road conditions and was the test team's overwhelming favorite," say experts at Aftonbladet, after spending two months testing 28 winter tires north of the Arctic Circle.
-It's the best studded tire at ConsumerReports.org, too -- "even slightly better than the impressive studless Michelin X-ice Xi3\" (*Est. $105) on ice, editors say.
+For years, the Nokian Hakkapeliitta series has been unbeatable on ice in rigorous professional Scandinavian tests.
+"Ridiculously good," say experts at Aftonbladet, where the Nokian Hakkapeliitta 8 (similar to the Hakkapeliitta 7 in the U.S.) beats all 19 other tires in a month-long test north of the Arctic Circle.
+It's the best studded tire at ConsumerReports.org, too -- "even slightly better than the impressive studless Michelin X-Ice Xi3" (Est. $105) on ice, editors say.

 No treadwear warranty or durability ratings.
 Durability data is sorely lacking.
 None of our sources have tested the Nokian Hakkapeliitta 7 for durability, and we couldn't find any large owner surveys for this tire, either.
 Like most snow tires, the Hakkapeliitta 7 carries no treadwear warranty.
 Some snow tires do -- for example, the studless Michelin X-Ice Xi3 has a 40,000-mile treadwear warranty.

-Review Credibility: Excellent The Nokian Hakkapeliitta 7 beats four other studded winter tires in this test.
+The Nokian Hakkapeliitta 7 beats four other studded winter tires in this test.
 It brakes better on ice than any other winter tire -- studded or studless -- with excellent traction in snow, but like all studded tires, it's noisy.

 Review: Putting Studded, Studless Winter Tires to the Test, Gene Petersen, Oct.
 16, 2012

-5. Auto Motor & Sport
+3. Auto Motor & Sport